personnameds/classsite/README.md

     -Uses day version in kalendar, sure there is a better way but it works

 Registration/Login
-    -Login and Logout work but not checked -Registration commented out
+    -Login and Logout works but not checked -Registration commented out
     -Add class to registration
     -Do something like kidblog (code to add yourself)